-- No liability.
-Without prior express written consent of the Transferee or unless otherwise expressly stipulated in this Agreement, subject to Article 2.2 hereof, the Transferee is not liable for any debt and liability relating to the business to be transferred, contract to be transferred and assets to be transferred that exists or occurs to the Transferor or the Transferor's affiliates shall continue to bear any debt and liability relating to the business to be transferred, contract to be transferred and assets to be transferred that exists or occurs to the Transferor or the Transferor's affiliates prior to the date of delivery, including but not limited to (1) any liability, debt or taxes payable; (2) any pending litigation, arbitration, administrative punishment or other legal proceedings relating to business to be transferred, contract to be transferred that exist or occur prior to the date of delivery.
-Where the Transferee or the Transferee's affiliates enter into any litigation, arbitration, administrative punishment or other legal proceedings, or sustain any loss due to any claim made by any third party, the Transferee shall promptly notify the Transferor and shall make every effort to provide assistance to avoid further losses that may be sustained by the Transferor.
-In this context, the Transferor shall be responsible for responding to the litigation or deal with punishment and legal proceedings, and make compensation for all losses sustained by the Transferee as a result. - 2.4 Update of annexes.
-Where relevant annexes regarding the assets to be transferred and employees to be transferred attached to this Agreement at the time of signing hereof have change as of the date of delivery, the Transferor shall be responsible for updating such annexes to reflect the actual state thereof as of the date of delivery, and the updated annexes are confirmed and consented to by the Transferee, the parties shall continue to perform this Agreement in accordance with the updated annexes. - Taking further necessary action.
-Notwithstanding the foregoing, at any time subsequent to the date of delivery, the Transferor agrees to take all lawful, reasonably necessary and reasonably required action to ensure that the Transferee enjoys relevant interests relating to assets to be transferred, business to be transferred and employees to be transferred in accordance with this Agreement subsequent to the date of delivery.
-Where the Transferee finds upon the date of delivery that the assets to be transferred and employees to be transferred that are delivered are inconsistent with this Agreement or the Transferor actually fails to meet the conditions under Article 5 hereof, the Transferee is entitled to notify the Transferor to make rectification to the aforesaid issues without prejudice to the right enjoyed by the Transferee to claim damages in accordance with this Agreement.
-For avoidance of doubt, it is hereby indicated that in respect of the application for relevant rights on the assets to be transferred (including but not limited to trademark application right and patent application right), etc. the Transferor is not obligated to ensure that such applications are approved, provided that such clause does not relieve the Transferor from being liable for breach of contract when the Transferor delays in performing the obligation of transfer, thereby resulting in that transfer of patent application cannot be completed.
+- 2.3 No liability.
+Without prior express written consent of the Transferee or unless otherwise expressly stipulated in this Agreement, subject to Article 2.2 hereof, the Transferee is not liable for any debt and liability relating to the business to be transferred, contract to be transferred and assets to be transferred that exists or occurs to the Transferor or the Transferor's affiliates prior to the date of delivery, and the Transferor or the Transferor's affiliates shall continue to bear any debt and liability relating to the business to be transferred, contract to be transferred and assets to be transferred that exists or occurs to the Transferor's affiliates prior to the date of delivery, and the Transferor or the Transferor's affiliates prior to the date of delivery, including but not limited to (1) any liability, debt or taxes payable; (2) any pending litigation, arbitration, administrative punishment or other legal proceedings relating to business to be transferred, contract to be transferred shaft exists or occur prior to the date of delivery.
+Where the Transferee's affiliates enter into any litigation, arbitration, administrative punishment or other legal proceedings, or sustain any loss due to any claim made by any third party, the Transferee shall promptly notify the Transferor and shall make every effort to provide assistance to avoid further losses that may be sustained by the Transferor.
+In this context, the Transferor shall be responsible for responding to the litigation or deal with punishment and legal proceedings, and make compensation for all losses sustained by the Transfere as a result. - 2.4 Update of annexes.
+Where relevant annexes regarding the assets to be transferred and employees to be transferred attached to this Agreement at the time of signing hereof have change as of the date of delivery, the Transferor shall be responsible for updating such annexes to reflect the actual state thereof as of the date of delivery, and the updated annexes are confirmed and consented to by the Transferee, the parties shall continue to perform this Agreement in accordance with the updated annexes. - 2.5 Taking further necessary action.
+Notwithstanding the foregoing, at any time subsequent to the date of delivery, the Transferor agrees to take all lawful, reasonably necessary and reasonably required action to ensure that the Transfere enjoys relevant interests relating to assets to be transferred, business to be transferred and employees to be transferred in accordance with this Agreement subsequent to the date of delivery.
+Where the Transferee finds upon the date of delivery that the assets to be transferred and employees to be transferred and employees to be transferred that are delivered are inconsistent with this Agreement or the Transferor actually fails to meet the conditions under Article 5 hereof, the Transferee is entitled to notify the Transferor to make rectification to the aforesaid issues without prejudice to the right enjoyed by the Transferee to claim damages in accordance with this Agreement.
+For avoidance of doubt, it is hereby indicated that in respect of the application for relevant rights on the assets to be transferred (including but not limited to trademark application right), etc. the Transferor is not obligated to ensure that such applications are approved, provided that such clause does not relieve the Transferor from being liable for breach of contract when the Transferor delays in performing the obligation of transfer, thereby resulting in that transfer of patent application cannot be completed.